MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-scopes.md

 ## Dialog scope

-Dialog scope is persistent data scoped for a giving executing dialog, providing an memory space for each dialog to have internal persistent bookkeeping.
+Dialog scope persists data for the life of the dialog, providing memory space for each dialog to have internal persistent bookkeeping.
 Dialog scope is cleared when dialog ends.
 You can access properties available under the `dialog.XXX` scope via `$XXX`. `$` is a shorthand for `dialog` memory scope.

 Examples: